-Key stakeholders involved in this project are Dunedin City Council, Clutha District Council, Waitaki District Council, Central Otago District Council, Queenstown Lakes District Council, Ngāi Tahu, the five Otago Regional Economic Development Agencies, Otago Chamber of Commerce, Otago Southland Employers Association and the Ministry of Social Development who is the representative government agency for this project.
+Key stakeholders involved in this project were Dunedin City Council, Clutha District Council, Waitaki District Council, Central Otago District Council, Queenstown Lakes District Council, Ngāi Tahu, the five Otago Regional Economic Development Agencies, Otago Chamber of Commerce, Otago Southland Employers Association and the Ministry of Social Development who was the representative government agency for this project.

 BCITO and partners Infometrics and Martin Jenkins successfully responded to the request for proposals to identify industry demand:

-The project is intended to create visibility over the skills and trades required by industry over the next 15 years and any potential supply and demand issues, pressures and needs.
-The outcome of the project will be the preparation of a report and underlying flexible model (which can be adjusted for different assumptions) that sets out industry demand over the 15-year period.
+The project was intended to create visibility over the skills and trades required by industry over 15 years and any potential supply and demand issues, pressures and needs.
+The outcome of the project was the preparation of a report and underlying flexible model (which can be adjusted for different assumptions) that set out industry demand over the 15-year period.

-The report and model will need to take account of a separate report on training supply (being led concurrently by the Otago Chamber of Commerce) which is expected to create visibility over current local workforce capacity and resulting opportunities.
+The report and model took account of a separate report on training supply (being led concurrently by the Otago Chamber of Commerce) which created visibility over current local workforce capacity and resulting opportunities.

-Together the two projects are intended to create visibility over both demand and supply and inform options for industry, training providers, councils, government agencies and others on potential activities, projects and measures.
+Together the two projects created visibility over demand and supply and informed options for industry, training providers, councils, government agencies and others on potential activities, projects and measures.

-The project will provide options on issues facing the wider construction sector including recruitment, training and upskilling of workers in construction and associated industries.
-To help us identify projects and workforce-related trends please complete the survey below.
+The project provided options on issues facing the wider construction sector including recruitment, training and upskilling of workers in construction and associated industries.

 In November 2019 the project team presented three regional updates on the Otago & Southland Construction Workforce Forecasting Project.